ethanokamura/perfectline/src/content/cpp-101/if-statements.md

 ---
 if/else statements are crucial for any programming language and are debatably the easiest to learn.

-They can be read similar to a regular English sentence. "if" a condition is met, do this, "else", do that.
+They can be read similarly to a regular English sentence. "if" a condition is met, do this, "else", do that.

 Keep in mind we may want to check for more than just one condition.
 To accomplish this, we use "else if" as well.